Alonso-del-Arte/chess/doc/GameRules.md

 I think such a scenario could occur among players playing precisely with the goal of making that happen, rather playing to win.
-More likely, among players of roughly equal ability, each side is only able to promote one or two pawns.
-That means more than four queens on the board at any given time are highly unlikely.
+More likely, among players of roughly equal ability, each side is only able to promote one or two pawns, if any.

+Being well aware of an opponent's intention to promote a pawn, a player may try to place obstacles in the way of promotion, or allow the promotion to happen but immediately capture the promoted piece.
+This means that having more than four queens on the board at any given time is essentially impossible in a competitive game.

 Among beginners, captures may occur because a player failed to notice one of their pieces was in the line of attack.
 Among more experienced players, either